SaDS-model/SaDS-model.github.io/docs_source/configuration.md

 | `phic` | `n_edges x 1` | Channel potential |
 | `Vm` | `n_moulins x 1` | Moulin storage |

-The moulin storage (`Vm`) is just used to keep track of the total volume transferred through moulins, unlike in GlaDS where the englacial storage is an important part of the model formulation.
+You must set these initial conditions yourself.
+Note that the moulin storage (`Vm`) is just used to keep track of the total volume transferred through moulins, unlike in GlaDS where the englacial storage is an important part of the model formulation.

+## Time setpping
+You must provide the time span to run the model for with the field `params.tt`.
+This gives the times you want model outputs for, NOT the timestep of the model (see `params.solver_opts` below).

 ## Default values